-Save Money By Selling Your House Without A Real Estate Agent
+Save Money by Selling Your House Without a Real Estate Agent

 Selling your house without a real estate agent can be a great way to save money, but only if you do your research and are willing to put in more of your own time.